-By far the easiest way to access live events is through sponsorship where you can associate your brand with an already-established event and audience.
+The easiest way to access live events is through sponsorship, where you can associate your brand with an already established event and audience.
 The event or "property" you sponsor has already done the heavy lifting of curating this audience and engaging them, so what's left for you to do is to integrate into the scene with your objectives.
 Most often, sponsoring an event is not the only tactic you will introduce or manage as a marketing manager.

-The traditional "sponsorship" model is rapidly fading away, where vanity metrics such as impressions and views are no longer doing the trick to justify the high-profile expenditure and nature of sponsorships.
-We are all for that, and it is about time some meat got added to these programs.
-A lot of that meat comes in the form of B2B programs operating behind-the-scenes, something sports offers brilliantly to brands doing all sorts of captivating things.
+The traditional "sponsorship" model is rapidly fading, where vanity metrics such as impressions and views are no longer doing the trick to justify sponsorships' high-profile expenditure and nature.
+We are all for that; it is about time some meat got added to these programs.
+A lot of that meat comes in the form of B2B programs operating behind the scenes, something sports offers brilliantly to brands doing all sorts of beautiful things.

-Developing these rich business programs out of a handful of seemingly random assets is where there is real ROI to be found.
+Developing these rich business programs out of a handful of seemingly random assets is where real ROI can be found.
 Building B2B campaigns and events around your sponsorship will elevate your brand to a new level.
-According to a recent Frost and Sullivan study, these types of B2B events account for upwards of $500 billion in investment per year.
-Like any other campaign or medium for your brand, sponsoring something blindly without a plan is a dangerous and oft expensive path to take.
+According to a recent Frost and Sullivan study, these B2B events account for upwards of $500 billion in annual investment.
+Like any other campaign or medium for your brand, sponsoring something blindly without a plan is a dangerous and expensive path.

 Entering into this space brings a challenge of how you leverage sponsorship to the maximum as part of your marketing strategy - and that is just what this post is all about.
-We are going to explore the sponsorship platform itself before understanding the very critical element of alignment in your sports marketing program.
-We are all about actionable insights here at SD, so our final section will be loaded with resources next steps for you to continue your journey with.
+We will explore the sponsorship platform before understanding the critical element of alignment in your sports marketing program.
+We are all about actionable insights here at SD, so our final section will be loaded with resources next steps to continue your journey.

 Sponsorship is a full alternative to traditional media marketing and a platform where consumers are more receptive to hearing your message.
 The challenge is to engage the audience, be authentic and improve the experience as a fan.
 Whenever you can integrate your product/service into the game or the active performance, your message becomes much more believable to your target audience.

-The platform that allows your brand to come to life, and engages with your audience where they already are naturally, offers the most potential for sales growth and perception changes - arguably the two most significant goals of any business in marketing as a whole.
+The platform that allows your brand to come to life, and engages with your audience where they already are naturally, offers the most potential for sales growth and perception changes - arguably the two most significant goals of any business in marketing.
 In sports, and especially motorsports, sponsorship is enthusiastically accepted and intrinsically linked to a team/driver’s ability to compete.
-Brands are seen as the source of opportunity and in turn given a whole host of unique access, assets, rights, and opportunities that can't be found on any other platform.
+Brands are seen as the source of opportunity, giving a whole host of unique access, assets, rights, and opportunities that can't be found on any other platform.

 More than that, sponsors in motorsports have found real technical and R&D value by being part of the team.
 Notice how we said part of the team, not just a logo on the car.
-A great case study on this idea is the technical partnership between Mercedes AMG F1 and Qualcomm, where Qualcomm is using Mercedes' needs in racing competition to test newer WiFi technologies for consumers to use down the line.
+The technical partnership between Red Bull Racing and Citrix is an excellent case study on this idea.
+Citrix uses Red Bull's needs in racing competition to test newest technologies for consumers to use down the line.

-In the B2B space, Qualcomm's prospective customers will be excited to see the work they are doing to ensure the absolute best products possible.
-All of this accomplished through sponsorship as part of their marketing strategy.
+In B2B, Citrix's prospective customers will be excited to see their work in action to ensure the best products possible.
+All of this is accomplished through sponsorship as part of their marketing strategy.

 Contrast this idea with traditional media like digital ads or spots before YouTube videos.
 Much of this type of media is “interruptive” by nature.
 It is unnatural, forcing your potential customer to view your pitch while they'd rather be watching/listening to something else.
 You have officially earned the impression, but did you gain the goodwill of your potential customer or did you annoy her while she was trying to get something else done?
-Opposite to our Qualcomm example, your message will have been taken entirely out of context.
+Opposite to our Citrix example, your message will be entirely out of context.
 Better to have complete control over your associations where you can.

 At this point, all sounds fine and dandy to most brands.
 What's not to love, after all?
-It is here that most brands look at sponsorship and say "there is no way we can afford to be involved in professional sports."
+Here, most brands look at sponsorship and say, "there is no way we can afford to be involved in professional sports."

-Any marketing tactic that is not aligned with the rest of your brand initiatives and campaigns is not going to produce the results you need to thrive.
+Any marketing tactic not aligned with your brand initiatives and campaigns will not produce the results you need to thrive.
 Your employees will feel the misalignment, and it will stick out like a sore thumb to the audience you are eager to engage.
-This fact is even more apparent when it comes to sponsorship because it is more high-profile seeing your brand compete on the world’s biggest stages.
+This fact is even more apparent regarding sponsorship because it is more high-profile seeing your brand compete on the world’s biggest stages.

 This is a topic always worthwhile to revisit since priorities change so frequently.
-According to a study by Sponsez, 75% of sponsors are continually looking for new partnerships that can more accurately line up to their goals.
-This is an interesting metric because we are not in favor of jumping around pulling off stunt after stunt to gain quick hits.
+According to a study by Sponsez, 75% of sponsors are continually looking for new partnerships that can more accurately line up with their goals.
+This is an interesting metric because we do not jump around pulling off stunt after stunt to gain quick hits.
 Instead, we prefer building sustainable programs that can improve with each iteration.
-Testing and learning every step of the way and to ensure alignment to your objectives is at the forefront.
+Testing and learning every step of the way and ensuring alignment to your objectives is at the forefront.

-What a sponsorship ultimately gives you is a platform that you can refreshingly engage your audience, often becoming more genuine in the process.
-It's a mindset shift to think this way, but once you do, you will see that the platform grants you both digital and experiential marketing opportunities.
+A sponsorship ultimately gives you a platform to engage your audience, often becoming more genuine.
+It's a mindset shift to think this way but you will see that the platform grants you both digital and experiential marketing opportunities.
 There is arguably no better platform for experiential programs than through events and sponsorship.

 77% of marketers use experiential marketing as a vital part of a brand’s advertising strategies.